mjhouse/warfare-rs/README.md

 # Warfare

 This is the codebase for a multiplayer, 2d, turn-based strategy wargame tentatively titled Warfare (imaginative, I know).
 It's written in [rust](https://www.rust-lang.org/) (because I like rust) and uses the [bevy game engine](https://bevyengine.org/).
 Warfare is set in the modern day (using weapons and units currently available in 202X) and is intended to be a highly granular, detailed game.

+You can see the latest progress on [YouTube](https://www.youtube.com/channel/UCtBIpCfmJmMkwIpCpck7ELw).

 ## Proposed Features